mui/material-ui/pages/blog/may-2019-update.md

 Here are the most significant changes in May:

-- 🎉 We have released Material-UI v4 stable during the React Europe conference.
+- 🎉 We released Material-UI v4 stable during the React Europe conference.
 You can find the details in our [blog post 📝](https://medium.com/material-ui/material-ui-v4-is-out-4b7587d1e701) and a quick introduction in this [5 minutes talk](https://www.youtube.com/watch?v=m54_CPfbWow).
 - 🐛 We have made two consequent releases after v4.0.0, containing a significant amount of fixes (v4.0.1 and v4.0.2).